TBD Media Group: Climate Leaders At The Core Of Driving Business Sustainability

 Notes to Editors:

 The 50 Sustainability Climate Leaders project is the response from the International Business Community which demonstrates the desire, the leadership, and the will to take effective action in the fight against Climate Change.
 Businesses that wish to get involved should contact [email protected].
-Further information including agenda, confirmed speakers and delegates for a 50 Climate Leaders event is at www.tbdmediagroup.com/50ClimateLeaders.

 About TBD Media Group